aromanowski/AtRTD2_profiles/README.md

 # **Shiny Dashboard to visualize AtRTD2 expression profiles**
 ## **Mode 1: Shiny Dashboard--Web App**
-We have provide a graphical interface to visualize the gene and transcript expression profiles of RNA-seq data in <u>t</u>ranscripts <u>p</u>er <u>m</u>illion (TPM) for the paper “Rapid and dynamic alternative splicing impacts the Arabidopsis cold response”.
+We have provide a graphical interface to visualize the gene and transcript expression profiles of RNA-seq data in <u>t</u>ranscripts <u>p</u>er <u>m</u>illion (TPM) for the paper “Rapid and dynamic alternative splicing impacts the Arabidopsis cold response” (Calixto et al., 2018).
 The Dashboard can be directly accessed in the Shiny Apps webpage: https://wyguo.shinyapps.io/atrtd2_profile_app/.
 The research was conducted with BBSRC funding and is a collaboration between the University of Dundee, The James Hutton Institute and the University of Glasgow.
 The Shiny Dashboard was designed by Wenbin Guo.

 Deep RNA-seq data was generated on a diel time-course of 5-week old Arabidopsis Col-0 plants transferred from 20°C to 4°C. Arabidopsis rosettes were harvested every three hours from the last day at 20°C, and the first and fourth day following transfer to 4°C, totaling 26 time-points.
 Three biological repeats generated over 9.5 billion raw paired-end reads giving around 366 M paired-end reads per time-point.
 Individual transcripts were quantified in TPM units using Salmon (Patro et al., 2017) and AtRTD2-QUASI as reference transcriptome (Zhang et al., 2017).